 Archive the performance data periodically (within 72 hours).
 Use this data to view longer trends (longer than 72 hours).
 A spreadsheet application such as Microsoft Excel can be used to view CSV files.
-See the User Guide for Cisco Unified Operations Manager appendix for details on the archived files.
+See the Cisco Prime Unified Operations Manager appendix for details on the archived files.